kasper-piskorski/docs/pages/documentation/3-core-api/advanced-schema-definition.md

 EntityType tvShow = mindmapsGraph.putEntityType("TV Show").superType(production);
 ```

-Actors should be able to star in any type of production, be it a film or a TV Show:
+Actors should be able to star in any type of `Production`, be it a film or a TV Show:

 ```java
 RoleType actor = mindmapsGraph.putRoleType("Actor");